 We recommend you create a new instance and do the following steps to recover.

 If this is an new instance, Create a new JSON settings file containing connection information for the new Azure Database for PostgreSQL instance.
 For more information on creating a JSON settings file, see Step 1 in Install Tableau Server with External PostgreSQL Repository.

 tsm topology external-services repository replace-hostcommand to point your Tableau Server to the new Azure Database for PostgreSQL instance.

 For more information on the

 tsm topology external-services repository replace-hostcommand, see tsm topology.

 Only Tableau Server Administrators can configure Tableau Server to use the external repository.
-You will also need an Google Cloud account to create the PostgreSQL database instance.
+You will also need a Google Cloud account to create the PostgreSQL database instance.

-For new installs: Install Tableau Server with External PostgreSQL Repository
+For new installations: Install Tableau Server with External PostgreSQL Repository

 If you want to configure your existing Tableau Server to use an external repository, see Re-Configure Tableau Server Repository.